sahilutekar/Multi-Metric-RAG-Evaluation-System-MM-RAG-Eval-/README.md

 Saves detailed per-question logs and a hyperparameter matrix.

 Optional heatmap visualization of robustness by temperature vs. chunk size.

-Requirements